Bitmapped/OfficeFileProperties/README.md

 1. NET Framework 4.5
 2. One of the following installed on computer if Access databases will be used:
     * Microsoft Access MSI-based install (not Microsoft Office 365 or click-to-run-based Microsoft Office version)
-    * [Microsoft Access 2016 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=54920) if Microsoft Office 365 or a click-to-run-based Microsoft Office version is not installed on the system
+    * [Microsoft Access Database Engine 2016 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=54920) if Microsoft Office 365 or a click-to-run-based Microsoft Office version is not installed on the system
     * [Microsoft Access 2010 Database Engine Redistributable](https://www.microsoft.com/en-us/download/Confirmation.aspx?ID=13255) if Microsoft Office 365 or a click-to-run-based Microsoft Office version is installed on the system due to compatibility issues with click-to-run
+    * Click2Run-based installations of Microsoft Office or the runtime redistributables, like the [Office 365 Access Runtime](https://support.office.com/en-us/article/download-and-install-office-365-access-runtime-185c5a32-8ba9-491e-ac76-91cbe3ea09c9) are not compatible with the DAO interop classes used by this code.

 ## NuGet availability
 This project is available on [NuGet](https://www.nuget.org/packages/OfficeFileProperties/).